netboxlabs/netbox-proxmox-automation/README.md

 ## What this implementation *is*

 `netbox-proxmox-ansible` is a client-based implementation where you define virtual machine configurations (in YAML) then create your *desired* virtual machine states in NetBox.
-Ansible then automates your *desired* virtual machine states from NetBox to Proxmox.
+Ansible then synchronizes your *desired* virtual machine states from NetBox to Proxmox by way of automation with Ansible.
 The same can also be done in reverse: Where Proxmox holds your initial virtual machine states -- that you want to "discover" in Proxmox then document/merge in/into NetBox.

 You *should* be able to run `netbox-proxmox-ansible` from *any* Windows, MacOS, or Linux/UNIX-like system -- so long as you have both Ansible and Python (version 3) installed.  (*Python 2 is long dead, so it is not supported here.*)